 $S^-_\infty$ enjoys the following nice properties: \begin{itemize} \item[(1)] $S^-_\infty$ is nonempty, in particular $q \in S^-_\infty$. \item[(2)] $S^-_\infty$ is acausal and edgeless. \item[(3)] $S^-_\infty \subset J^-(S_2)$ and is a past Cauchy surface, i.e., $H^-(S^-_\infty) = \emptyset$. \item[(4)] $S^-_\infty$ has mean curvature $H \geq 0$ in the support sense (with one-sided Hessian bounds). \end{itemize}

-We briefly allude to the proof of these properties. $S^-_\infty$ is an achronal boundary by construction and hence it's edgeless.
+We briefly allude to the proof of these properties. $S^-_\infty$ is an achronal boundary by construction and hence it is edgeless.
 Moreover, $S^-_\infty$ does not intersect $I^+(S_2)$ and so $S^-_\infty \subset J^-(S_2)$; consequently, $S^-_\infty$ is a past Cauchy surface by \cite[Prop.
 3.17]{horo1} and acausal by \cite[Thm.
 3.18]{horo1}.
 Lastly, (4) follows from a similar argument as in Proposition \ref{prop: small mean curvature}, see \cite[Thm.
 4.2]{horo1}.

 Similarly, let $S^+_\infty$ be the \emph{future ray horosphere} associated to $\eta|_{[t_1, \infty)}$.
 It also satisfies analogous properties of (1) - (4) above.
 Consider the compact set $K := J^+(S_1) \cap J^-(S_2)$.
-Using (3) above and the analogous property for $S^+_\infty$, it's not hard to see that
+Using (3) above and the analogous property for $S^+_\infty$, it is not hard to see that

 Consequently, $J^-(S^-_{\infty}) \cap J^+(S^+_{\infty})$ is compact.
 The existence of a maximal Cauchy surface now follows from \cite[Thm.
 3.7]{GalBanach}.
 The proof of this theorem is somewhat involved, so we give a more direct proof.